Privacy policy

 4.2 IDENTITY OF THE DATA PROTECTION OFFICER

-4.3 DATA COLLECTION BY THE "PUBLISHER
+4.3 COLLECTION OF DATA BY THE "PUBLISHER

 4.3.1 Data collected

-4.3.1.1 Data collected during navigation
+4.3.1.1 Data collected during browsing

 4.3.1.2 Data collected when using the contact form or sending an email

-Internet users who do not wish to provide the information required for the use of the contact form will not be able to send a message to the "publisher" directly from the Site.
+Internet users who do not wish to provide the information required to use the contact form will not be able to send a message to the "publisher" directly from the Site.

-4.3.1.3 Data collected during the newsletter sending activity
+4.3.1.3 Data collected when sending newsletters

 4.3.2 Purposes of collecting personal data